Saturday, November 23, 2024

 * * *

-Introduction and Personal Note: This manuscript addresses in broad-brush conceptual terms the simple, hard, physical argument of whether and how a universe with the physical laws that ours has can self-replicate.
-Six largely independent theoretical ways that this can occur are addressed.
-The details of each mechanism are in various states of uncertainty/debate, but the over-arching argument gains its power from the fact that it stands on at least six different independent pillars.
+Formal introduction and Personal Note: This manuscript addresses in broad-brush conceptual terms the simple, hard, physical argument of whether and how a universe with the physical laws that ours has can self-replicate.
+The urgency of this agenda is rooted in the Totalitarian Principle of quantum mechanics, which states that 'anything that is not forbidden is compulsory' (will happen).
+If our universe is not a closed system that is demonstrably finite, and if there is even a tiny chance for self-replication to occur, then child universes will dominate the landscape of the multiverse.
+Nine largely independent theoretical ways that self-replication can occur are addressed.
+The details of each mechanism are in various states of uncertainty/debate, but the over-arching argument gains its power from the fact that it stands on at least nine different independent pillars.
 The far-reaching consequences that seem to inevitably result are discussed.
-Many of the self-replication mechanisms have been under discussion in published technical literature for decades (see the headline figure for perhaps the earliest example), and yet discussion of the over-arching big-picture implications seems largely absent.
+Many of the self-replication mechanisms have been under discussion in published technical literature for decades (see the headline figure for one of the early examples), and yet discussion of the over-arching big-picture implications (the 'story' that this picture presents) seems largely absent.
 It is argued that the consequences are so significant that they are worthy of 'a seat at the table' in the Cosmology discourse regardless of, or independent of the particulars of any one mechanism.

 The author is not a Cosmologist, but a PhD Atmospheric Physicist who worked at NASA GSFC (Greenbelt, MD) as a Civil Service research Atmospheric Scientist for 25 years.
 As of this writing, he is approaching the age of 77.
-This manuscript is written at a non-technical but scientifically literate level.
-It is intended to be a catalyst for scholarly discussion among a new generation of physicists who have an interest in expanding the horizons of Cosmology and Cosmogony and Foundational Theoretical Physics.
-As such, the author is seeking review, comment, guidance, and inspiration from the physics community.
+This manuscript is written at a non-technical but (aspiring to be) scientifically literate level.
+There could be mistakes and/or naive misunderstandings in some of the detail presented here, which will be corrected as we become aware of published work that constrains the ideas proposed here.
+Despite any shortcomings, it is believed that the basic premise (the 'story') is robust enough to be worthy of further consideration and rises above technical issues with any of the nine pillars on which it stands.
+Yet that belief is just thatan opinion.
+This proposed hypothesis is intended to be a catalyst for further scholarly discussion among a new generation of physicists who have an interest in expanding the horizons of Cosmology and Cosmogony and Foundational Theoretical Physics (especially into an interdisciplinary overlap with Developmental, Evolutionary, and Theoretical Biology).
+Most importantly, it is a call for rigorous consideration (mathematically as well as philosophically) of the potentially intrinsic *hard* irreproducibility / unpredictability (supervenience, strong emergence) that strengthens the value of the paradigm, and, in parallel, the search for experimental evidence supporting any of the aspects of this hypothesis.

 Question 1: Does a universe with the physical laws that our observed universe currently exhibits permit self-replication?